-Managed Care is the free-market's response to the realities of the healthcare industry.
 The first reality is that there is no possibility of healthcare financing and management ever returning to the laizze faire style practiced up until twenty years ago.
 Someone is going to control and manage healthcare.
 The only real question is, "Who?"

-The financing of healthcare will never return to a system where the medical decision making process takes place in isolation and independent from the question of "Who is going to pay for the services?"
+1. The financing of healthcare will never return to a system where the medical decision making process takes place in isolation and independent from the question of "Who is going to pay for the services?"

-Second, because of the expense of technology and of increasing access to healthcare by a larger population, it is possible for healthcare alone to bankrupt the United States government.
+The second reality is that because of the expense of technology and because of increasing access to healthcare by a larger population, it is possible for healthcare alone to bankrupt the United States government.
 Unchecked, the cost of healthcare delivery can prevent the balancing of the Federal budget.

-The financing of healthcare will never return to a system where the medical decision making process takes place in isolation and independent from the questions of, "How much is a service worth and how much is society willing to pay for it?"
+2. The financing of healthcare will never return to a system where the medical decision making process takes place in isolation and independent from the questions of, "How much is a service worth and how much is society willing to pay for it?"

-Third, this means there are limited resources to continue to provide the excellent healthcare, which the citizens of this country presently receive.
+This expense produces the third reality, which is that there are limited resources to continue to provide the excellent healthcare, which the citizens of this country presently receive.
 Someone has to allocate those resources.
+The question is "Who?"

-Who?
-The financing of healthcare will never return to a system where the medical decision making process takes place in isolation and independent from the question of, "What is society's responsibility to its most vulnerable citizens as far as access to affordable healthcare is concerned?"
+3. The financing of healthcare will never return to a system where the medical decision making process takes place in isolation and independent from the question of, "What is society's responsibility to its most vulnerable citizens as far as access to affordable healthcare is concerned?"

-Fourth, the government has assumed, by law, the responsibility of providing healthcare to a certain segment of our population, and the government is not going to surrender that responsibility.
+The fourth reality is that the government has assumed, by law, the responsibility of providing healthcare to a certain segment of our population, and the government is not going to surrender that responsibility.
 The facts of this reality are explained by the AAPCC - the Actual Average Per Capita Cost.
 This is a calculated figure based on HCFA (Health Care Finance Administration) payments for healthcare in the United States.
 It is calculated on a county-by-county basis for every county in America.
+The AAPCC is higher in Southeast Texas, which means that the cost of healthcare per capita is higher here than in most places in America.